schwallergroup/choriso/README.md

 It is derived from the [CJHIF dataset](https://ieeexplore.ieee.org/document/9440947/footnotes#footnotes-id-fn7).
-This repo provides all the code use for dataset curation, splitting and analysis reported in the paper, as well as the metrics for evaluation of models.
+This repo provides all the code used for dataset curation, splitting and analysis reported in the paper, as well as the metrics for evaluation of models.

 ---